-- I. On the receipt of a mail, whether of parcels or of empty bags, the Office of Exchange shall check the parcels and the various documents which accompany them, or the empty bags as the case may be, against the particulars, entered on the relative Bill, and, if necessary, shall report missing articles or other irregularities by means of a Verification Note. - 2.
+- r.
+On the receipt of a mail, whether of parcels or of empty bags, the Office of Exchange shall check the parcels and the various documents which accompany them, or the empty bags as the case may be, against the particulars entered on the relative Parcel Bill, and, if necessary, shall report missing articles or other irregularities by means of a Verification Note. - 2.
 Any discrepancies in the credits and accounting shall be notified to the despatching Office of Exchange by Verification Note.
-The accepted Verification Notes shall be attached to the Parcel Bills to which they relate.